Make sure your little one is getting all the nutrition she needs to grow into a healthy adult cat

 Kittens’ little bellies can’t hold much food, but they still need to eat a lot.
 So, the key is small and frequent amounts of food.
 Dr. Weigner recommends that dry kitten food be available at all times, with a helping of canned food twice daily, as much as kittens can eat in 15 minutes.

 “Because kittens only have ‘baby’ teeth, it’s difficult for them to get enough nutrition if they only eat dry food.
 They grow better when they get some canned kitten food,” he says.
 You can also wet dry kitten food with water to make it easier for kittens to eat.

 You can start switching your kitten to adult cat food at six to eight months of age to up to one year, but don’t do it too suddenly.
 Gradually mix in an increasing amount of adult food each day with the kitten food.
 Around this time, you may also want to start your cat on a feeding schedule to prevent obesity—many owners find that twice a day is most convenient.
 Feeding a twice-daily measured amount also helps prevent obesity and increases the likelihood that you’ll notice if your cat’s appetite changes.
 Be sure to give your kitten extra playtime and affection during the change to help her adjust.

 Ten tips for feeding your kitten

-- Look for a food especially formulated for kittens, with a protein source such as chicken listed in the first four ingredients.
+- Look for food specially formulated for kittens, with a protein source such as chicken listed in the first four ingredients.

 - Report any changes in eating behavior to your veterinarian, as they could signal a medical problem.
 If your kitten loses weight rather than gains it, call your veterinarian immediately.